By Robbie | June 2, 2020

 This tutorial will show you how to use expose.sh to give you a public HTTPs URL you can use to access local instances including docker containers, VMs and web servers

-Go to Expose.sh and copy/paste the installation code shown into a terminal
+For Mac or Linux, go to Expose.sh and copy/paste the installation code shown into a terminal.

 Expose your local site to the web

 Find out what port your local site is using.
 Once you know what that is, run